-Hackers have breached MyFitnessPal, one of the most popular calorie-counting apps and websites out there, exposing private data of about 150 million users.
+Hackers have breached MyFitnessPal, one of the most popular calorie-counting apps and websites, exposing the private data of about 150 million users.
 According to a report in the Huffington Post, Under Armour Inc., which owns the nutritional app, announced that an “unauthorized party” gained access to the data in late February.
-Information acquired by the thieves included user names, email addresses and passwords, the company said.
+The company said the thieves acquired information including user names, email addresses, and passwords.

 Personal Information Compromised

-Other types of personal information such as driver’s license numbers or Social Security numbers were not exposed since the app doesn’t collect that information.
-Credit card information was also not compromised because the company collects and processes that information separately.
+Other types of personal information, such as driver’s license numbers or Social Security numbers, were not exposed since the app doesn’t collect that information.
+The company collects and processes credit card information separately, preventing any compromise.
 The company has said it does not know the identity of the party responsible for the security breach.
-MyFitnessPal essentially allows users to track their daily calorie intake and daily meals.
-It also provides nutritional information for thousands of foods through its database.

 In a note to the app’s users, Under Armour’s Chief Digital Officer, Paul Fipps, said the company learned about the breach on Sunday and alerted users four days later.
 He said they are working with leading data security firms to help with the probe and that they are also coordinating with law enforcement officials.
 The company has urged those using MyFitnessPal to change their passwords right away.